-6.3.2 Different Page Depth
+6.3.2 Search Time for Different Search Result Page Depths

-23 shows the average search time when querying results located on different page.
-The screenshot shown in 26 shows page numbers of the resources found, but not yet accessed.
+Fig. 23 shows the average search time when querying results located on different pages.
+The screenshot shown in Fig. 26 shows page numbers of the resources found, but not yet accessed.
 Page number is used to simulate which page a user goes to after making a search.
-The test is conducted one million resources.
+The test is conducted using one million stored resources.
 When the user goes on to a later page, the search time spent on the first storage layer increases gradually.
-The search time starts from 2 seconds, which means accessing resources on Page slow.
-The search time using 2 layers and then increases rapidly to 2 seconds.
-Only when using 3 layers there almost no change search time to access from to the last page a stable search time range, between 0.5 and 1 second.
-The is that matching keywords in layer 2uses hard disk with B-tree indexing, the complexity is O(logN).
-When the search depth of pages increases, the match time will increase LogN.
-If the billions, the time will be much longer.
-Layer 3 is a cache database, which has O(1) time complex to match keywords, so it is not sensitive to the scale of the data.
-These 2 layers take less time to match keywords than layer 1 because matching keywords in layer 1 is O(n).
+The search time starts from 2 seconds, which means accessing resources on Page 1 is already significantly slow.
+The search time when using 2 layers is low at the start (0.1 seconds) and then increases rapidly to 2 seconds.
+Only when using 3 layers is there almost no change in search time to access from the first page to the last page; a stable search time range is maintained, between 0.5 and 1 second.
+The explanation for this is that for matching keywords in layer 2, which uses the hard disk with B-tree indexing, the complexity is O(logN).
+When the search depth of pages increases, the match time will increase by LogN.
+If the number of resources is in the billions, the time will be much longer.
+Layer 3 is a cache database, which has O(1) time complexity to match keywords, so it is not sensitive to the scale of the data.
+These 2 layers together take much less time to match keywords than layer 1 because matching keywords in layer 1 is O(n).

-he page numbers displayed in the footer of the is generated by the number of resources .
-So when a user doeslocate on a page, that page will not be accessed.
+Note that the page numbers displayed in the footer of the search results page is generated by dividing the total number of resources by the size of one results page.
+So when a user does not locate a result that he wants on a page, that page will not be accessed.
 So generating page numbers has no effect on search time.